alilleybrinker/alilleybrinker/MENTORING.md

 who no longer needs as much engagement, I'll move them to "alumni" status and usually open up another mentoring slot.

+## Before I Add a Mentee

+There are some things I want to know about any possible mentees.
+I'll ask these questions before taking anyone on:

+1. What name should I call you?
+2. What are your preferred pronouns?
+3. Why are you interested in Rust?
+4. Have you used Rust or attempted to use Rust before?
+5. Are there any technical areas you're interested in applying Rust to?

 ## Code of Conduct

 All communications between me and any mentees are subject to the [Rust Code of Conduct][coc],